Implementation and Learning of Quantum Hidden Markov Models: Quantum Hidden Markov Models

-and $\operatorname{i}$ is the imaginary unit.
 It is easy to verify that the set $B_H$ contains $N^2=N + {N \choose 2} + {N \choose 2}$ linearly independent operators which span the space $H(\H)$.
+The set contains three groups of Hermitian operators.
+The first group contains diagonal operators, projectors onto each computational basis state $\ket{i}$.The second group contains symmetric operators representing the off-diagonal components of Hermitian matrices.
+The third group contains antisymmetric operators representing the imaginary off-diagonal parts of Hermitian matrices.

-We will define a basis of density operators $B_D$ which span $H(\H)$ by transforming the elements of $B_H$ (which are not density operators) to density operators using operation of element-wise summation and scalar multiplication.
-These operations will change the Hermitian basis $B_H$ to a density basis $B_D$ as follows: \begin{itemize} \item The set of diagonal operators $b^{ii}$ which are density operators will not be changed. \item The non-diagonal operators $b^{ij} \pm b^{ji}$ are traceless and we will add 1-s to the diagonal elements corresponding to the non-zero (unit) off diagonal elements.
-In order to normalize the trace we multiply the operators by $\frac{1}{2}$. \end{itemize} The basis set of density operators then becomes:
+We will define a basis of density operators $B_D$ which span $H(\H)$ by transforming the elements of $B_H$ (which are not density operators) to density operators using operation of element-wise summation and real scalar multiplication.
+These operations will change the Hermitian basis $B_H$ to a density basis $B_D$ as follows: \begin{itemize} \item The set of diagonal operators $\ket{i}\bra{i}$ which are density operators will not be changed.

+\item Each non-diagonal symmetric operator $\ket{i}\bra{j}+\ket{j}\bra{i}$ is traceless.
+To ensure that the resulting operator has a unit trace, we sum it with the corresponding diagonal operators and normalize the trace multiplying by the real scalar $\frac{1}{2}$:

+These operators are symmetric with unit trace, and they are positive semi-definite because they can be directly expressed as scaled outer products $\frac{1}{2}\ket{v}\bra{v}$, where $\ket{v}$ is a linear combination of computational basis vectors:

+Therefore they are density operators. \item Each non-diagonal anti-symmetric operator $\operatorname{i}(\ket{i}\bra{j}-\ket{j}\bra{i})$ is traceless and we also sum it with the corresponding diagonal operators and normalize the trace multiplying by the real scalar $\frac{1}{2}$:

+These operators are anti-symmetric with unit trace, and they are positive semi-definite because they can be directly expressed as scaled outer products $\frac{1}{2}\ket{v}\bra{v}$, where $\ket{v}$ is linear combination of computational basis vectors: